Product Update - April 2026: Watchlists are here! Monitor message-specific adoption over time.

 Ep.
 12 · An Investor and Board Member's View of Messaging and GTM Story

-In this second part of Troupe's SAID DIFFERENTLY show's extended conversation with Brett Queener -- currently a managing partner at Bonfire Ventures -- we get his perspective on the importance of GTM messaging from his position as a board member and investor in his many portfolio companies.
+In this second part of the extended conversation with Brett Queener -- currently a managing partner at Bonfire Ventures -- we get his perspective on the importance of GTM messaging from his position as a board member and investor in his many portfolio companies.
 Brett talks about: **The framework he takes his founders through as an exercise to sharpen their messaging **Among all the levers for growth that are available, how to identify signals that it's your GTM story that needs to be addressed **Why you should take an honest look at your messaging every 30 days, especially in the face of faster product innovation and competitors' moves **When does story become a board-level concern? **The persistent misunderstanding of the Product Marketing role and why doing it well is crucial to strong market positioning and GTM storytelling -- and how AI can help bring much-needed insights and persona-based personalization

 Lessons Learned from Salesforce's Early GTM Story